Alcohol laws of Australia: Western Australia

 In the state of Western Australia, the sale, supply, and consumption of alcohol is regulated by the Liquor Control Act 1988 and Liquor Control Regulations 1989, administered by the Department of Local Government, Sport and Cultural Industries.

+British businessman Alistair McAlpine (1942–2014), active in Perth in the 1960s, wrote of the drinking rules in the city at the time: "On a Sunday, there was no drinking except for a couple of hours in the afternoon.
+This was called 'the Session'.
+The beer was served in jugs, each member of the party taking a couple of jugs in each hand, going into the garden of the (Adelphi) hotel and drinking long after the place closed."

 Before 1970, the drinking age in Western Australia was 21.
 Today, it is illegal for any person under the age of 18 years to purchase, supply, or drink alcohol on licensed or regulated premises, even if they are with their parents or guardian.

 The maximum penalty for a minor to consume alcohol on licensed premises is a $2,000 fine.
 The law does allow a minor to consume alcohol for religious purposes for example Holy Communion.
 It is an offence in Western Australia for persons of any age to drink in public, such as on the street, park, beach, or as a passenger in a hired vehicle without first having obtained a permit from the appropriate local government authority.
 Such permits are at the discretion of the local council—some public events have a total ban on alcohol consumption and no permits will be issued.